 Take the Canadian province of British Columbia with a population of 4.5 million (about the same as the American state of Kentucky).
 In this representative common law jurisdiction, law reform usually emanates from the government.

 Add to these fraud opportunities which exist in all jurisdictions and which the law has always struggled to control, the phenomenal complexity of wills and probate law.
 And here, once again, the analogy with an ants nest is appropriate as the process of probate in particular.
 There is an entrance, if you can find it, which leads to a wide variety of pathways and intersections where any wrong turn can completely compromise the process.
 Any non-lawyer who has ever had the privilege of being an executor, of probating a will and administering an estate would probably describe the process in more demeaning terms.
-It is an area of law reform where, according to one school of thought, the entire ants nest should be bulldozed in the process and redesigned for efficiency without compromising the protection the law affords in this area to citizens.
+It is an area of law reform where, according to one school of thought, the entire ants nest should be bulldozed in the process and redesigned for efficiency and plain language without compromising the protection the law affords in this area to citizens.

 But that is not the way the world usually turns in law reform.
-For wide variety of factors, and facing an impressive body of warrior ants which do not want the nest disturbed, reform is often tentative and piecemeal.
+For a wide variety of factors, and facing an impressive body of warrior ants which do not want the nest disturbed, real reform is often tentative and piecemeal.

 British Columbia's WESA